-NOTE 7 - ASSET PURCHASE AGREEMENT WITH KATANA
+NOTE 8 - ASSET PURCHASE AGREEMENT WITH KATANA

 On December 22, 2020, the Company entered into an asset purchase agreement (the "Katana Asset Purchase Agreement") with Katana Pharmaceuticals, Inc. ("Katana") pursuant to which Tonix acquired Katana assets related to insulin resistance and related syndromes, including obesity (the "Katana Assets").
 In connection with the acquisition of the Katana Assets, Tonix assumed Katana's rights and obligations under that certain Exclusive License Agreement by and between Katana and The University of Geneva ("Geneva") (the "Geneva License "Agreement") pursuant to an Assignment and Assumption Agreement with Geneva ("Geneva Assignment and Assumption Agreement"), dated December 22, 2020.
 As consideration for entering into the Katana Asset Purchase Agreement, Tonix paid \$0.7 million to Katana.
 The costs associated with the cash payments were recorded to research and development expenses in the statement of operations for the year ended December 31, 2020.
-Because the Katana intellectual property was acquired prior to FDA approval, the cash consideration totaling \$0.7 million, was expensed as research and development costs since there is no alternative future use and the acquired intellectual property does not constitute a business.
+Because the Katana intellectual property was acquired prior to U.S. Food and Drug Administration (FDA) approval, the cash consideration totaling \$0.7 million, was expensed as research and development costs since there is no alternative future use and the acquired intellectual property does not constitute a business.

 Pursuant to the terms of the Geneva Assignment and Assumption Agreement, Geneva has granted to Tonix an exclusive license, with the right to sublicense, certain patents related to the Katana Assets.
 Tonix is obligated to use commercially reasonable efforts to diligently develop, manufacture, and sell products claimed or covered by the patent and will use commercially reasonable efforts to diligently develop markets for such products.
 The Geneva License Agreement specifies developmental milestones and the period of time during which such milestones must be completed and provides for an annual maintenance fee payable to Geneva.

-As of December 31, 2021, no milestone payments have been accrued or paid in relation to this agreement.
+As of December 31, 2022, no milestone payments have been accrued or paid in relation to this agreement.

-NOTE 8 - ASSET PURCHASE AGREEMENT WITH TRIGEMINA
+NOTE 9 - ASSET PURCHASE AGREEMENT WITH TRIGEMINA

 On June 11, 2020, the Company entered into an asset purchase agreement (the "Trigemina Asset Purchase Agreement") with Trigemina, Inc. ("Trigemina") and certain shareholders named therein (the "Executive Shareholders") pursuant to which Tonix acquired Trigemina assets related to migraine and pain treatment technologies (the "Trigemina Assets").
 In connection with the acquisition of the Trigemina Assets, Tonix assumed Trigemina's rights and obligations under that certain Amended and Restated Exclusive License Agreement, dated November 30, 2007, as amended, by and between Trigemina and The Board of Trustees of the Leland Stanford Junior University ("Stanford") (the "Stanford License "Agreement") pursuant to an Assignment and Assumption Agreement with Stanford ("Assignment and Assumption Agreement"), dated June 11, 2020.
-As consideration for entering into the Asset Purchase Agreement, Tonix paid \$824,759 to Trigemina and issued to Trigemina 2,000,000 shares of the Company's common stock, valued at \$0.68 per share, based on the closing stock price on June 11, 2020, and paid Stanford \$250,241 pursuant to the terms of the Assignment and Assumption Agreement.
+As consideration for entering into the Asset Purchase Agreement, Tonix paid \$824,759 to Trigemina and issued to Trigemina 62,500 shares of the Company's common stock, valued at \$21.76 per share, based on the closing stock price on June 11, 2020, and paid Stanford \$250,241 pursuant to the terms of the Assignment and Assumption Agreement.
 The common stock is unregistered and subject to a 12-month lock-up and a Shareholder Voting Agreement, dated June 11, 2020, pursuant to which Trigemina and the Executive Shareholders have agreed to vote the common stock on any matter put to a vote of the shareholders of the Company in accordance with management's recommendations.
 Both the costs associated with the cash payments and share issuance, totaling \$2.4 million, were recorded to research and development expenses in the statement of operations for the year ended December 31, 2020.
-Because the Trigemina intellectual property was acquired prior to FDA approval, the cash and stock consideration, was expensed as research and development costs since there is no alternative future use and the acquired intellectual property does not constitute a business.
+Because the Trigemina intellectual property was acquired prior to FDA approval, the cash and business